 George Thatcher was the first director of the center, as well as the part-time electronics instructor.
 The school districts operated the center during these early years.
-The opening of UBAVC was timely, as the Central Utah Project was just getting started and the Bluebell oil field was coming into production.
+The opening of UBAVC was timely, as the Central Utah Project was just getting started, and the Bluebell oil field was coming into production.

-In June of 2001, Governor Michael Leavitt called a special legislative session that resulted in the approval of HB 1003, which created the Utah College of Applied Technology (UCAT).
+In June 2001, Governor Michael Leavitt called a special legislative session that resulted in HB 1003, which created the Utah College of Applied Technology (UCAT).
 On September 1, 2001, the governance of UCAT and its eight regional campuses, including UBATC, changed from the Utah State Board of Education to the Utah State Board of Regents.
 HB 1003 also allowed the UCAT campuses to offer a limited number of Associate of Applied Technology degrees.